LuigiClemente/cube_zammad/tasks.md

 * **Description**: Implement a time-based cache system.
 * **Details**: Implement a cache system based on time intervals to ensure efficient data retrieval.

-### 5. TypeScript Integration

-#### Task 5.1: Typescript Plugin

-* **Description**: Integrate TypeScript into the application.
-* **Details**: Use the TypeScript plugin to convert the generated JavaScript code from Cube.js into TypeScript for improved code maintainability and type safety.